vanriken/vanriken.github.io/_posts/2021-02-26-quad-equations.md

 $$ r_1 + r_2 = - \frac{\beta}{\alpha} \quad \text{ and } \quad  r_1  \cdot r_2 = \frac{\gamma}{\alpha}  $$

-## 2.3 Expressing the roots differently
+## Introducing new variables to simplify the problem

 We let $m$ be the center of the two roots $r_1$ and $r_2$, and we name their distance $2d$.
 Now we can express the roots by using the variables $m$ and $d$: